 - Edit lastNamesame and remove the namespace

-- Download the Metadata XML file, step number 8.
-Email this file to eSpatial (firstname.lastname@example.org) to make the file available to eSpatial.
+- Download the Metadata XML file.
+Email this file and the Identity Provider Metadata URL (if available) to eSpatial (email@example.com) to validate the configuration

 - Select the Save button on top.

-- On receipt of your XML Metadata file, we will upload this and send you a URL to the uploaded Metadata file.
+- On receipt of your XML Metadata file and URL we will validate the configuration.

 - Uncheck the Manage security groups checkbox

 - Now that you have successfully connected eSpatial and your Azure instance, you are ready to start giving individual users access to eSpatial using Azure.